ajpikul-com/server_template/README.md

 # ajpikul.com

+### THIS IS BADLY OUT OF DATE IN REGARDS TO AUTH, SIMPAUTH IS NOW uWHO

 This is a template for starting a webserver.
 It demonstrates logging, auth, and muxing.
 It expects SSL.

 You will have to run `go mod init` and give it a name to build it.